Blackberry Panna Cotta Recipe

 Summer brings an abundance of wonderful berries.
-So, why not make a classic berry dessert with this blackberry panna cotta.
-A simple and easy recipe with only 5 ingredients, and takes just 10 minutes to prepare.
+So, why not make a classic berry dessert with this blackberry panna cotta?
+It is a simple and easy recipe with only 5 ingredients, and it takes just 10 minutes to prepare.
 Perfect make-ahead dessert, especially when you want to entertain guests.

 Ingredients & substitutes

-- Whipping Cream - I have used 38% fat content for my whipping cream.
-You want to use a minimum of 32% if not more.
-Low-fat creams will set into a very soft Panna Cotta, which won't cut into beautiful slices.
+- Whipping Cream – I have used 38% fat content.
+You want to use at least 32%, if not more.
+Low-fat creams will set into a very soft Panna Cotta, which won’t cut into beautiful slices.

-- Sugar - It is best to use castor or fine-grain white sugar.
-Since you want the sugar to dissolve easily without affecting the color of the mixture.
+- Sugar – It is best to use castor or fine-grain white sugar.
+Since you want the sugar to dissolve easily without affecting the mixture’s color.

 - Gelatin – It’s best to use unflavored gelatin so that the strawberry flavor shines beautifully.